farcasterxyz/contracts/docs/docs.md

 An fname can exist in these states:

-- `reserved` - the name can only be minted by the preregistrar
+- `invitable` - the name has never been minted, and can only be minted by the trusted sender
-- `registerable` - the name has never been minted and is available to mint
+- `registerable` - the name has never been minted and can be minted by anone
-- `registered` - the name is currently registered to an address
+- `registered` - the name is registered to an address
 - `renewable` - the name's registration has expired and it can only be renewed by the owner
 - `biddable` - the name's registration has expired and it can be bid on by anyone
 - `escrow` - a recovery request has been submitted and is pending escrow